wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-abyssal-wretch.md

 **Aberration:** To kill an aberration, one must succeed on a save vs. fear.
 On a failure, it survives with 1 HP.

-**Regrowing:** The abyssal wretch heals all its hit points at the beginning of its turn if its not dead.
+**New Limbs:** The abyssal wretch heals all its hit points at the beginning of its turn if its not dead.

 **Attacks:** Each round, the abyssal wretch can make a claw (x) or a bite (x) attack.